Alan Watts: Middle years

 Watts left the faculty in the mid-1950s.
 In 1953, he began what became a long-running weekly radio program at Pacifica Radio station KPFA in Berkeley.
 Like other volunteer programmers at the listener-sponsored station, Watts was not paid for his broadcasts.
 These weekly broadcasts continued until 1962, by which time he had attracted a "legion of regular listeners".

 Watts continued to give numerous talks and seminars, recordings of which were broadcast on KPFA and other radio stations during his life.
 These recordings are broadcast to this day.
-For example, in 1970, Watts' lectures were broadcast on Sunday mornings on San Francisco radio station KSAN; and even today a number of radio stations continue to have an Alan Watts program in their weekly program schedules.
+For example, in 1970, Watts's lectures were broadcast on Sunday mornings on San Francisco radio station KSAN; and even today a number of radio stations continue to have an Alan Watts program in their weekly program schedules.
 Original tapes of his broadcasts and talks are currently held by the Pacifica Radio Archives, based at KPFK in Los Angeles, and at the Electronic University archive founded by his son, Mark Watts.

 In 1957 Watts, then 42, published one of his best-known books, The Way of Zen, which focused on philosophical explication and history.
 Besides drawing on the lifestyle and philosophical background of Zen in India and China and Japan, Watts introduced ideas drawn from general semantics (directly from the writings of Alfred Korzybski) and also from Norbert Wiener's early work on cybernetics, which had recently been published.
 Watts offered analogies from cybernetic principles possibly applicable to the Zen life.
 The book sold well, eventually becoming a modern classic, and helped widen his lecture circuit.